sdiehl/wiwinwlh/tutorial.md

 * [Debian PPA](https://launchpad.net/~hvr/+archive/ubuntu/ghc)

-For scripts and operations tools, it is common to include commands to add the following apt repositories, and then using these to install the signed GHC and cabal-install binaries (if using Cabal as the primary build system).
+For scripts and operations tools, it is common to include commands to add the following apt repositories, and then use these to install the signed GHC and cabal-install binaries (if using Cabal as the primary build system).

 ```bash